Skip to content

 Specifically, in the Filaflex family of flexible filaments, you can find the following types of materials based on their Shore hardness:

-- Reciflex.
-It is a 100% recycled flexible filament with a Shore hardness ranging from 96A to 98A.
+• Reciflex: It is a 100% recycled flexible filament with a Shore hardness ranging from 96A to 98A.

-- Filaflex 95A, 'Medium-Flex', semi-flexible, with a Shore hardness of 95A, is a very easy-to-print flexible filament compatible with 100% of 3D printers.
-It has a 500% *elongation.
+• Filaflex 95A, 'Medium-Flex': Semi-flexible, with Shore hardness of 95A, very easy-to-print flexible filament compatible with 100% of 3D printers.
+500% elongation.

-- Filaflex 70A, 'Ultra-Soft', with a Shore hardness of 70A, is a highly elastic filament with a 900% *elongation.
+• Filaflex 70A, 'Ultra-Soft': Shore hardness of 70A, highly elastic with 900% elongation.

 *Elongation: It is the percentage of stretching until the material breaks, as long as its elastic limit is not exceeded.